defguard

 Similarly to ACL rules themselves, the list is split into two sections:

 To deploy pending changes use the Deploy pending changes button.
-It will deploy selected changes or all pending changes if none have been selected.
+It will deploy selected or all pending changes.

-When alias changes are deployed, firewall rules will be updated for all affected locations.
+When the alias changes are deployed, firewall rules will be updated for all affected locations.

 How to add and modify aliases